FilipHanzel/data-scanner/README.md

 Data scanner will attempt to downcast as much as possible.
 For example if column has two values: `1` and `2.0`, an `integer` type will assigned to that column, since `2.0` can be safely converted to an integer.

-Usage examples are available in examples.py file.
+Usage examples are available in examples folder.

 ### To be implemented:
 - add `bit` type (only 0/1/nulls)